Skip to search formSkip to main contentSkip to account menu

 2001

-Program slicing transforms a large program into a smaller one that contains only statements relevant to the computation of a…
+Program slicing is a static analysis technique that extracts all statements relevant to the computation of a given variable…